Sethchong/Sethchong/README.md

 </p>

 ---
-I'm currently an undergraduate from Nanyang Technological University (NTU) based in :singapore: Singapore!
+I'm an undergraduate from Nanyang Technological University (NTU) based in :singapore: Singapore!
 <br>
 Right now I am based in :us: San Francisco for my internship with Okcoin as a Product Analyst Intern!